Tait-Vasa/Capstone-Project-BAR.IO/README.md

 ## Application

 The object of this app is to be able to find the liquid level of a bottle.
 It is to ease the troubles of taking inventory of partially filled bottles.
+For the purpose of this project, our sponsor wanted us to work on the design of the UI and make the application as a demonstration that he could use as a proof of concept.

+This application is used by running through the XCode developer enviroment.
+Once the swift code is loaded into Apple XCode, you can then deploy to an iPhone and run the application.

 ## Release Notes